scottkellum/scottkellum.com/src/pages/posts/the-root-of-your-font-problems.md

 ## Rem sizing

 The unit `rem` stands for “Root EM” and it’s equal to the font size at the root of your document.
 It’s a CSS constant you can set and then use throughout your design.
 Setting `font-size` on `html` defines a `rem` but setting `font-size` on `body` does nothing to define a `rem`.
 A defined rem equal to your body font size can be extremely valuable to in maintaining typographic proportion or in consistently scaling an interface at different breakpoints.
+This latter point of consistent scaling of the interface I have found extremely helpful as screen sizes become increasingly more diverse.
+This allows you to easily scale a website down to the size of a watch or up to the size of a large screen with minimal additional styling.

 ## Managing inheritance